likhitha9reddy/vb-scripting/README.md

 ` https://github.com/likhitha9reddy/vb-scripting/tree/basic-vb-scripts `

 ### Simple Bot Script
 Branch containing a simple bot using VB Scripting, HTML and PHP.
-The script file creates an application object and randomly inputs emails (random_numbers@something.com) with same password.
+The script file creates an application object and randomly inputs emails (random_numbers @ something.com) with same password.
 This action repeats thrice.
 A html form was created with email and password as inputs along with a submit button.
 Upon clicking the submit button, a php file should echo the user input.

 Following tips might be helpful in running the script and minimizing the errors:
 1. The script was tested in a Windows 10 virtual environment with XAMPP setup.